FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_TM_settings/r_st_builtInRulesPackages.md

 ### SendToSite

 Use this package when you want to upload files to a specific site without subscribing an account to an application.
 This package is disabled by default.
 This package is used with the **Send Files Directly To** option.
-For details, see <a href="../../../accounts/c_st_subscriptions/t_st_subscriptions#Subscrib" class="MCXref xref">Subscribe an account to an application</a>.
+For details, see [Subscribe an account to an application](../../../accounts/c_st_subscriptions/t_st_subscriptions#Subscrib).

 In order to use `SendToSite` package, enable it and modify its content.
 For example, by adding a transfer site name as a value to the Site parameter.
-For details, refer to <a href="../t_st_rulespackages" class="MCXref xref">Manage rules packages</a>.
+For details, refer to [Manage rules packages](../t_st_rulespackages).

 <span id="ServerTr"></span>

 ### ServerTransferNotify

 This package implements HTML email notification for file transfers.
 This package is disabled by default.
-For more information, see <a href="../../../c_st_velocityemailnotificationpackage#AppEmailNotify_264165044_1011943" class="MCXref xref">Velocity email notification package</a>.
+For more information, see [Velocity email notification package](../../../c_st_velocityemailnotificationpackage#AppEmailNotify_264165044_1011943).

 <span id="SNMPTran"></span>